There are two ways to ship a single page app with React Router

 (with server rendering disabled) pre-renders your root and index routes.
 This means you can:

-This is also why your project still needs a dependency on @react-router/node
+file.
+This is why your project still needs a dependency on @react-router/node